Nutrisystem Review: How I Lost 100 Pounds on the Plan

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Nutrisystem is one of the most popular diet plans to lose weight.
-As I lost 100 pounds on the plan, I want to do a Nutrisystem review to share honestly what I think about their plan and if they offer a good solution to lose weight.
+I lost 100 pounds on the plan, so here’s a Nutrisystem review to share honestly what I think about their plan and if they offer a good solution to lose weight.

-As I’ve shared in detail over the past 18 months, I’ve always struggled with my weight, even as a child.
+As I’ve shared in detail over the past two years, I’ve always struggled with my weight, even as a child.
 Although I was extremely active growing up, playing three sports, I always had a problem with weight.
 Having just turned 40 I knew if I didn’t make a change it likely wasn’t going to ever happen.

 Thus, I turned to Nutrisystem.
-This was not a financial decision, per se, as you’ll see they can be relatively expensive – though there are ways to save significant money on the plan.
+This was not a financial decision, per se, as you’ll see they can be relatively expensive – though there are hacks you can use to save significant money on the plan.
 Rather, it was a life decision.
 There was no real reason why I chose Nutrisystem.
-I likely chose them after seeing their ads and thought I’d give it a chance.
+I chose them after seeing their ads and thought I’d give it a chance.
 They have a variety of meal plans to choose from and I liked the customization aspect.

 I pulled the trigger in February 2014 and on June 19, 2015 I reached my goal of losing 100 pounds.
 That all being said, let’s move on to my Nutrisystem meal plan review.